dolie/FlySkyI6-wiki/Install.md

 ### Note on 1.7.6 ###

-For upgrade to 1.7.6 from earlier versions, the configuration added by FlyPlus features gets overwritten.
+For upgrade to 1.7.6 from earlier versions, the **configuration added by FlyPlus features gets overwritten**.
 This means it is necessary to set up the following features again:

 * [Vario](Vario)